bhklab/handbook/docs/onboarding_offboarding/Onboarding/mbp_rotation.md

 We know your rotation time will fly by, so make sure to keep that timeline in mind when planning out your work.

+## Scheduling Meetings

+Rotation students will meet with their assigned lab mentor weekly, though this will be dependent on the nature of the project.
+It is recommended to schedule these meetings on your first day with your mentor.

+Rotation students will typically meet with Ben twice throughout the rotation, once half-way through the rotation and once after the rotation presentation (See below).
+We recommend reaching out to Ben to schedule your first meeting early on during your rotation.

 ## Presentation to the Lab

 In your final week with the lab, you will be presenting the work you have completed during the weekly [lab meeting](../../General/Meetings/lab_meeting.md) OR at a time that Ben is available that week.
 If you are not able to attend the lab meeting, you will need to present your work at a time that Ben is available that week.